Skip to content ↓

 Pupil Premium

-Our focus on the use of Pupil Premium funding for 2022/23 is to ensure that all pupils irrespective of their background or the challenges that they face, make good progress and achieve high attainment across all subject areas.
+Our intention is that all pupils, irrespective of their background or the challenges they face, make good progress and achieve high attainment across all subject areas.
+The focus of our pupil premium strategy is to support disadvantaged pupils to achieve that goal, drive attainment, improve attendance and support behaviour for learning.

-Our prime focus for all Disadvantaged Pupils follows the current research evidence that ‘quality first teaching’ is the most effective strategy we can employ.This is proven to have the greatest impact on closing the disadvantage attainment gap and at the same time will benefit the non-disadvantaged pupils in our school.
+Our prime focus for all disadvantaged Pupils follows the current research evidence that ‘quality first teaching’ is the most effective strategy we can employ.This is proven to have the greatest impact on closing the disadvantage attainment gap and at the same time will benefit the non-disadvantaged pupils in our school.
 Our current drive on embedding ‘Metacognition’ into the classroom and developing peer mentors continues with our focus from recent years by developing the most effective strategies identified in the Education Endowment Toolkit (strategies found by research-led evidence to be most effective in improving the progress of Disadvantaged Students) – metacognition, feedback and peer mentoring.
+Whole school core CPD, which utilises the EFA’s ‘Embedding Formative Assessment’, focuses staff on providing the best planning, the best delivery and the best feedback for DP students.

-In addition we will embed systemic change which is planned into the way our school is run to address the needs of Disadvantaged Pupils, for example, through timetabled transition sessions for Year 7 students and mixed ability teaching in English as well as additional ‘Learn to Learn’ lessons for Year 7 as part of the Personal Development offer.
+In addition we will embed systemic change which is planned into the way our school is run to address the needs of Disadvantaged Pupils, for example, through timetabled transition sessions for Year 7 students and mixed ability teaching in English as well as the continuation of the ‘Learn to Learn’ lessons for Year 7 as part of the Personal Development offer.

 Our approach will be responsive to common challenges and individual needs, rooted in robust diagnostic assessment.
 The approaches we have adopted complement each other to help pupils make good progress.